BallAerospace/COSMOS/_docs_v5/scripting_best_practices.md

 1. The delay given was too short

-   The wait_check() function takes a timeout that indicates how long to wait for the referenced telemetry point to pass the check.
+   The wait_check() method takes a timeout that indicates how long to wait for the referenced telemetry point to pass the check.
 The timeout needs to be large enough for the system under test to finish its action and for updated telemetry to be received.
 Note that the script will continue as soon as the check completes successfully.
 Thus, the only penalty for a longer timeout is the additional wait time in a failure condition.

 2. The range or value checked against was incorrect or too stringent